oyeluckydps/PC_jokespace/generator/generator_code_plan.md

 Treat each group of selected hook-templates as a single unified element for joke generation purposes.

-CREATE AS MANY OR AS FEW GROUPS AS MAKE SENSE:
+REQUIREMENTS:
-- If you see many synergistic opportunities, create more groups
+- CREATE AT LEAST ONE GROUP (this is mandatory)
-- If few combinations offer genuine enhancement, create fewer groups
+- You may create additional groups if you see genuine synergistic opportunities
 - Prioritize quality of synergy over quantity of groups
 - Only group elements that truly work better together